 Staving off any afternoon tummy-rumbles, a healthy dessert is the secret to keeping your kids fuelled throughout the afternoon before dinner.
 In a handy six pack, Yeo Valley's raspberry and apricot Little Yeos fit perfectly in a lunch box, whilst Organix offer an excellent range of healthy snacks for kids, try out these soft, oaty carrot cake bars.

-We know that the start of term can be an expensive and stressful time of year.
-The good news is, if you're interested in making the switch, eating organic doesn't have to cost the earth.
+If you're interested in making the switch, eating organic doesn't have to cost the earth.
 Packing leftovers, prepping the night before and buying in bulk are great ways to save both time and money.